luismiguelcruz/pulselive/README.md

 LeagueTable.getTableEntries can be used as the input parameter to print it.

-# Approach
+#Approach
 I have been thinking about two different approaches.
  - I thought about getting all the different teams and then filter by each of them getting all the results and setting them in a list.
 We could iterate over this small list getting all the points, scored goals, etc.

  - As the normal amount of teams in each league doesn't seem too big, I decided instead, to consider match by match and updating the set of matches with the proper team info (2 for each match).

-#Run Tests
+#Tests
 Open a command line.
 Navigate to project root folder and execute "mvn clean install".